assareh/tfc-agent/tfc-agent-ecs-multi/README.md

 git commit -m "Adding serviceA, serviceB workspaces" git push
 ```
-Your admin workspace should pick up this change and automatically create your service workspaces.
+Your admin workspace should pick up this change and automatically create your service workspaces `ws_aws_serviceA, ws_aws_serviceB`.
+Two service workspaces have been created for you.
+Look at the variables in these workspaces and you should see they were created with no credentials.
+You are leveraging the IAM roles previously built and using assume_role.

+8. Test each service workstation roles are working by running a job.
+They are pre-configured with IaC to build an EC2 instance.

 ## Setup
 Create the `producer` workspace and point to `/producer` directory.
 It contains an example of registering and running the tfc-agent on ECS Fargate, along with necessary IAM policies and roles.
 It creates a `terraform_dev_role` to be using by the consumer who is provisioning infrastructure with Terraform.
 We are creating an additional `iam_role_ecs_agent` role that will be used by our consumer using a machine_profile instead.
 This workspace requires a token for each tfc_agent_pool it will manage.
 These agent pools should be setup as a pre-req and you can do this with IaC using the TFE provider.